-In this example I am a returning established customer and a new customer would have a different path, as would other customer personas for example, Early Adopters (Want latest technology), Basic Users (Only interested in using phone in emergencies), Social Connectors (Heavy users of twitter, facebook, etc).
+In this example, I am a returning established customer and a new customer would have a different path, as would other customer personas, for example, Early Adopters (Want the latest technology), Basic Users (Only interested in using their phone in emergencies), Social Connectors (Heavy users of Twitter, Facebook, etc).
 The key is to understand the path and steps each type of customer takes, using actual customer feedback and research if available.

-Having built an understanding of the customer journeys with your business you are now in a position to improve the customer experience enabling:
+Having built an understanding of your customers' experiences with your business you are now in a position to improve the customer experience:

-- Minimising of negative customer experiences, through identification of key steps and decision points to ensure the correct information is available and accessible to all customer types.
+- Minimizing of negative customer experiences, through identification of key steps and decision points to ensure the correct information is available and accessible to all customer types.

 - Improved customer retention, through understanding how they transition though each stage in their purchase lifecycle, enabling relevant and connected conversations to the customer to help them move towards a positive decision point.